user2022/Simple-posts-app-expressjs-passportjs/README.md

 Built using:

+- ExpressJS
+- MongoDB/Mongoose,
-ExpressJS, MongoDB/Mongoose, EJS for templating, passportjs for authentication
+- EJS for templating,
+- passportjs for authentication